How to Set Preload on Your Mountain Bike Fork for Optimal Performance

 If you are going to hit some gnarly descents, setting your preload at a higher level will ensure your fork remains firm enough to handle hard impacts.
 For more flowy trails with smaller bumps, a lower preload setting will provide increased suspension response and better handling.
 Additionally, it’s a good idea to adjust the preload based on your body weight and riding style.
 It will help ensure that the fork is providing optimal performance as you hit different terrains.

-Related Post: Best Mountain Bike Trails to Explore in Oklahoma
+Related Post: Best Beginner Mountain Bike Trails in Denver: Tips and Recommendations.

 Maintenance tips for keeping your mountain bike fork’s preload setup in check